CSUEB-CS401-02-SP25-Group-Project-1/parking-garage-system/design/Design_Document.md

     - Opens a window to input a ticket ID and a new fee value
     - Sends the override request to the server
     - Displays confirmation or error message based on server response
-- "Generate New Ticket" button (same functionality as `CustomerGUI`)
+- "Generate New Ticket" button (same functionality as in `CustomerGUI`)
     - Sends a request to generate a ticket
     - Displays ticket ID if successful; otherwise shows error if garage is full
-- "Checkout / Pay Ticket" button (same functionality as `CustomerGUI`)
+- "Checkout / Pay Ticket" button (same functionality as in `CustomerGUI`)
     - Allows the employee to assist a customer with checkout
     - Sends a lookup request using a ticket ID, confirms payment, and displays the receipt
 - "View Usage Report" button